pina131714/Project_SOML_Karim_Paula/README.md

 ## Cars vs Bike image classification
 This project's objective is to classify color images of bikes and cars using a pre-trained neural netwrok (VGG11).

+This project has been packaged as a PyPI module and includes an interactive Gradio demo.

 ## Requisites
 - Python dependencies are listed in 'pyproject.toml'.